Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Conclusions

 \section{Conclusions}

-This paper has presented a novel methodology for reconstructing the droplet number density field using the probability density along trajectories calculated by the generalised Fully Lagrangian Approach, and the technique of kernel regression to accumulate the contributions from individual droplets onto an Eulerian grid.
+This paper has presented a novel methodology for reconstructing the droplet number density field using the probability density along trajectories calculated by the generalised Fully Lagrangian Approach (gFLA; the Fully Lagrangian Approach taking into account the effect of droplet evaporation), and the technique of kernel regression to accumulate the contributions from individual droplets onto an Eulerian grid.
 This has been applied to a range of steady-state and transient flow configurations for both monodisperse and polydisperse droplets, and it has been demonstrated that the kernel regression procedure can reliably produce a smooth representation of the droplet probability density field and average field variables both in space and across the range of droplet sizes.